WebOrigami/docs/content/builtins/tree/match.md

 supertitle: "Tree."
 ---

-Returns a tree that can match against simple patterns or JavaScript regular expressions.
+Returns a [map-based tree](/async-tree/mapBasedTree.html) that can match against simple patterns or JavaScript regular expressions.
 This is useful in creating virtual trees.

 For example, if you are creating a `/user` area within a site that will handle routes like `/user/[name].html`, you can use `match()` to match that pattern and return a result.